Protect Yourself Before You Wreck Yourself

 Protect Your Physical Health

 Lashing takes a toll on your body.
 Hours of detailed work in a hunched position leads to neck, back, and wrist problems that can end careers prematurely.
 Invest in an ergonomic chair, proper lighting, and a lash bed at the right height.
 Take stretching breaks between clients.
 Wear a mask if adhesive fumes bother you.
-Your career longevity depends on taking care of yourself — you can't serve clients if your body gives out.
+Your career longevity depends on taking care of yourself, you cannot serve clients if your body gives out.
 Pair smart ergonomics with quality tools from a professional artist kit to work efficiently without straining.

 Frequently Asked Questions